lacanoid/run64/README.md

 # Boot loader for Commodore 64 programs on Commodore 128

-This project started as a fork of [128boot64](https://github.com/rhalkyard/128boot64), but things got changed around a lot.

 Unlike the C64, the Commodore 128 is able to boot automatically off a disk.
-This project contains a simple boot loader that loads a basic program using c128 burst mode, then switches to c64 mode and runs it.
-This greatly speeds up loading of c64 programs on stock c128, with no user intervention required.
+This project contains a simple boot loader that loads a program in C128 mode, switches the machine into C64 mode and runs a program, with no user intervention required.

+This project started as a fork of [128boot64](https://github.com/rhalkyard/128boot64), but things got changed around a lot since then.

+This greatly speeds up loading of c64 programs on stock c128 as serial burst mode is used.

 ## Requirements